incantatem2/Obsidian-winter-spices/README.md

 It will look the same in light and dark mode, but works best in light mode.

-Update: After many months, I finally gave this theme a few small tweaks to make it more sleek and readable...
+Update: This theme is getting an update to make code more readable.

 ![](images/winterspices.jpg)